wpendl99/.github/profile/essentials/git/git.md

 git version 2.32.0 (Apple Git-132)
 ```

-If you do not see that then you need to follow these [instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to install Git.
+If you do not see something like that, then you need to follow these [instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) to install Git.

 ## What is Git?

 Git provides two valuable functions.
 First, it allows you to track versions of a file.
 Second, it allows you to clone all of those versions to a different location, usually to a different computer.
-We are going to focus on tracking versions in this instruction and cover cloning repositories when we talk about GitHub.
+We are going to focus on tracking versions in this instruction and cover cloning repositories when we talk later about GitHub.

 You can track file versions of any files in a directory by initializing Git for that directory.
-You can do this right now by creating a new directory using your Console and initializing it as a Git repository.
+You can do this right now by creating a new directory in a console window and initializing it as a Git repository.

 ```sh
 ➜  mkdir playingWithGit